-Start by grouping your similar items, glasses with glasses, plates with plates, and so on... then place them according to the organization you have defined.
+Start by grouping similar items, like glasses with glasses, plates with plates, and so on, then place them according to the setup you've chosen.

 Don't hesitate to buy small organizers to store your knives, forks and spoons.
-If possible, prefer wood which is more durable than plastic.
-Next to your kitchen corner, it may be useful to place a small jar to put kitchen utensils that you often use, such as spatulas, wooden spoons…
+If possible, go for wood, which is more durable than plastic.
+Next to your kitchen corner, it may be useful to place a small jar for kitchen utensils that you use often, such as spatulas, wooden spoons, and so on.

-To keep your cooking surface clean, staining products, such as honey or oil, can be placed on a wooden tray.
+To keep your cooking surface clean, staining products like honey or oil can be placed in a wooden tray.

 Also consider keeping your potatoes, onions and garlic cloves in small baskets to store them and reduce plastic.

 Are you a fan of snacks of all kinds?
 Chocolate, chips, sweets?
-So do we!
-And to always have them at hand at movie time, all you have to do is install a shoe organizer inside the door of a closet, ingenious, isn't it?
+So are we!
+To always have them handy for movie time, all you have to do is install an organisation rack inside the door of a closet.
+Ingenious, isn't it?